 - 1 tablespoon water

 - 1 lb Brussels sprouts, quartered or halved depending on the size

-- In a mortar and pestle, pound garlic and thai chili peppers until create a fine paste.
-Add fish sauce, water, lime juice, and sugar and stir to combine, until sugar is dissolved.
+- In a mortar and pestle, pound garlic and pepper to a fine paste.
+Transfer paste to small bowl.

 - Cook Brussels sprouts in batches, adding about 1/4 of the Brussels sprouts at a time.
 Be careful of hot oil sputtering and try to use a screen for protection of your face, if possible.

 - Remove Brussels sprouts once golden brown, about two minutes.
 Transfer to a paper towel lined plate to absorb any excess oil.
 Season with salt, to taste.

 - While still hot, drizzle a few spoonfuls of the Thai sauce over the sprouts and toss to lightly coat.
 Be careful not to add too much sauce to avoid them getting soggy.
 Serve immediately while hot.